-Shamefully, I only made my first visit to Belfast a couple of years after I finished university I think – and haven’t been back since!
+Shamefully, I only made my first visit to Belfast a couple of years after I finished university.
 But not because it’s not awesome.
 Belfast was more impressive and more interesting than I would have expected (sorry!) and was totally worth the very easy trip up from Dublin.
 It’s somewhere the Dublin GirlCrew have been up to visit a number of times now and we’ve had the girls from there down here too.

 First stop should be The Titanic Museum.
 The building itself is stunning, the stories and histories within and interesting and intriguing and the surrounding areas are…suitably industrial feeling to give you a sense of the type of place the ill-fated ship was built in back in the day.
 Bonus fact, though a warning that some may find this irreverent.
 But you can totally stand in the middle of the ‘I’ in the giant Titanic sign outside the museum and arrange a photo that just has you bang in the middle of the word Tit.
 We aren’t judging.